scchess/Qualimap/doc/analysis.rst

   This plot provides information about the level of saturation in the sample, so it helps the user to decide if more sequencing is needed or if no many more features will detected when increasing the number of reads.
 These are some tips for the interpretation of the plot:

   * The increasing sequencing depth of the sample is represented at the *x*-axis.
 The maximum value is the real sequencing depth of the sample(s).
 Smaller sequencing depths correspond to samples randomly generated from the original sample(s).
-  *  The curve(s) is associated to the left *y*-axis and represents the number of detected features when working with each of the sequencing depths in the *x*-axis.
-“Detected features” mean features with more than k counts, where k is the Count threshold chosen by the user.
+  *  The curves are associated to the left *y*-axis.
+They represent the number of detected features at each of the sequencing depths in the *x*-axis.
+By "detected features" we refer to features with more than k counts, where k is the *Count threshold* selected by the user.
-  * The bars are associated to the right *y*-axis and they represent the number of newly detected features when increasing the sequencing depth in one million reads at each sequencing depth value.
+  * The bars are associated to the right *y*-axis.
+They represent the number of newly detected features when increasing the sequencing depth in one million reads at each sequencing depth value.

   An example for this plot can be seen in `<rna-seq-example/qualimapReport.html#GlobalSaturation.png>`_.

-  When an :guilabel:`Group File` is provided by the user or chosen from the ones supplied by Qualimap, a series of plots are additionally generated:
+  When a :guilabel:`Group File` is provided by the user or chosen from those supplied by Qualimap, a series of plots are additionally generated:

 :guilabel:`Detection per group`